 The Country Support Program provides recipient countries with assistance and capacity building to fully participate in the GEF partnership and make good use of the trust fund’s resources.

-As a principal outreach vehicle for the GEF, the Country Support Program informs, assists, and empowers GEF focal points, Convention focal points, Council members and alternates, civil society organizations, and GEF Agencies to advance the protection of the global environment through an improved understanding of the institution.
+As one of the key outreach vehicles for the GEF, the Country Support Program informs, assists, and empowers GEF focal points, Convention focal points, Council members and alternates, civil society organizations, and GEF Agencies to advance the protection of the global environment through an improved understanding of the institution.

 What We Do